dwyl/phoenix-ecto-encryption-example/README.md

 > _**Note**: the_ `load/2` _function is **not required**
 for Ecto Type compliance.
 Further reading_: https://hexdocs.pm/ecto/Ecto.Type.html

+#### `embed_as/1`

+This callback is only of importance when the type is part of an [embed](https://hexdocs.pm/ecto/Ecto.Changeset.html#module-associations-embeds-and-on-replace).
+It's not used here, but required for modules adopting the `Ecto.Type` behaviour as of Ecto 3.2.

+#### `equal?/2`

+This callback is invoked when we cast changes into a changeset and want to determine whether the database record needs to be updated.
+We use a simple equality comparison (`==`) to compare the current value to the requested update.
+If both values are equal, there's no need to update the record.

 _Your_ `encrypted_field.ex` Custom Ecto Type should look like this:
 [`lib/encryption/encrypted_field.ex`](https://github.com/dwyl/phoenix-ecto-encryption-example/blob/master/lib/encryption/encrypted_field.ex)